Welcome to our guide to Feng Shui kitchen colors and tips, including the best paint shades to pick based on room position.

 ● Spiritual growth and cultivation

-Once you determine this, you can decide what you want to focus on in your kitchen.
+Once you determine this, you can decide what to focus on in your kitchen.
 These are also associated with different areas and colors, so you can choose what you want to focus on in accordance with the principles of feng shui.

 We’ve gone over the fact that there are a variety of colors that you can use in your kitchen in accordance with the principles of feng shui.
 We’ve also covered that there isn’t a single color that is perfect for every kitchen as the main focus because everyone’s different.

-That doesn’t mean that you’re completely on your own with how you use the colors in your kitchen.
+That doesn’t mean you’re completely on your own with how you use the colors in your kitchen.
 There are a few key tips to keep in mind, though.

 For instance, white is great as a neutral color because it looks clean and fits well into a food preparation space.
-On the other hand, using only white not only throws off the kitchen’s balance but it can make the space look too sterile.
+On the other hand, using only white throws off the kitchen’s balance and can make the space look too sterile.
+It’s best to accent it with appropriate hues in the form of artwork, a background for decorative and utilitarian items, and accent walls.

-You can use a kitchen cabinet design software to try out different colors on your own room’s layout to see which types appeal to you.
+You can use kitchen cabinet design software to try out different colors on your room’s layout to see which types appeal to you.
 Many programs allow you to generate a kitchen layout in 2D view and then go into the design in 3D to see how it may look in person.

-Feng Shui Kitchen Colors Based on Position
+Feng-Shui Kitchen Colors Based on Position

 When it comes down to choosing the colors in your kitchen according to feng shui, it’s important to remember how crucial direction is.
 The direction in your kitchen plays a huge role in choosing which colors to use and where.
 Here, we’ll break down some of the basics.